-Over the last 40 years, nothing has played a more pivotal role in moving these issues forward like frank and honest portrayals of LGBT people on television.
+For nearly 50 years, nothing has played a more pivotal role in moving these issues forward like frank and honest portrayals of LGBTQ people on television.

-Here is a look back at some of the most memorable moments and firsts for gays, lesbians, bisexuals and transgender people on TV.
+Here is a look back at some of the most memorable moments and firsts for gay, lesbian, bisexual and transgender people on TV.

 The Lamont Johnson film was the first TV movie to give a serious and sympathetic focus on the life of gay people.
 In the film, a divorced contractor must deal with coming out to his 14-year-old son with mixed results.